Grant, Ayton lead the Trail Blazers to a 114-110 victory over the Pacers - KTVZ

 Following a Portland turnover, Brown scored to cut the deficit to 112-110 before Brogdon’s driving 7-footer put the Trail Blazers ahead 114-110 with 6 seconds left.
 The Pacers’ Buddy Hield missed a long 3-pointer with 2.1 seconds remaining.

 Rookie Scoot Henderson sank a 12-footer at the end of the third quarter to tie it at 83-all.
 The teams then traded the lead for the next few minutes.
-Grant put the Trail Blazers in the lead for good at 96-94 with a driving floater with 6:36 to play.
+Grant put the Trail Blazers ahead for good at 96-94 with a driving floater with 6:36 to play.

+The Trail Blazers had surrendered a 26-point lead in the third quarter in a 108-102 loss at Milwaukee on Sunday.

 The Trail Blazers trailed by four after the first quarter before moving into a 65-60 halftime lead.
 Portland sank 7 of 11 3-pointers in the first half, while the Pacers were 5 off 15.
 Brogdon, who played three seasons with the Pacers, led Portland with 15 points in the opening half.

-Pacers forward Jalen Smith had to be helped to the locker room with an apparent knee injury with 4:09 left in the third quarter.
+Pacers forward Jalen Smith had to be helped to the locker room with a heel contusion with 4:09 left in the third quarter.
 Smith had nine points.

 Aaron Nesmith returned for the Pacers after missing the previous two games with a wrist sprain.